wholething/wholething-fallback-text-property/README.md

 # Wholething Fallback Text Property

-This Umbraco package provides two custom text property editors that allow developers to enter "fallback value", rendered from a Mustache template.
+This Umbraco package provides two custom text property editors, "Textstring with Fallback" and "Textarea with Fallback", that allow developers to enter "fallback value", rendered from a Mustache template.

 The fallback can be built from other node properties and properties of other specific nodes in the content tree.